llaumgui/seedboxsync/docs/configuration.md

     prefixed_path: /files
 ```

-* You can also specified extension used by your torrent client for downloads in progress to exclude it from synchronisation.
+* You can also specify the extension used by your torrent client for downloads in progress to exclude it from synchronisation.

 ```yml
     # Exclude part files